Chapter 4 : Well, That was Unexpected

 This wasn't romance.
 It was revenge in the works.

-The worst feeling of all was the thought in the back of her mind, the 'stupid, girly part I keep locked away' as she called it.
+The worst feeling of all was the thought in the back of her mind.
 The part of her that knew she was pressed against him and thought Merlin, he must work out.
-It was followed by her common sense, which said He plays Quidditch, you idiot and then finally followed by reality, which tapped her on the shoulder and reminded her, He's, uh, still kissing you.
+It was followed by her common sense, which said He plays Quidditch, you idiot and then finally followed by reality, which tapped her on the shoulder and reminded her, He's, um, still kissing you.

-Just as she was about to shove him, he pulled away, flinging the scrunchie at her.
+Just as she was about to shove him, he pulled away, flinging the wig at her.
 "If there's anything I've learned about you, your worst nightmare's going to rear its ugly head by tomorrow morning.
 Try acting your way out of this one."
-He smirked and took his chance to dart past her, continuing his yell of "Weasley, get back here!"
+He smirked and darted past her, continuing his yell of "Weasley, get back here!"

-The hubbub cleared and activity resumed as the spectacle disappeared around the corner.
-The whispers and chatter of girls took prominence and they were clearly about Rona, much to her dismay.
+As the spectacle disappeared around the corner, whispers and chatter took prominence.
 The other three stood in silence, trying to process what just happened.
 Edie was the first to speak.

 "Well, that was unexpected."